BOJ to meet as weak consumer mood tests price targeting resolve

 TOKYO Bank of Japan policymakers meet next week for that most delicate of monetary missions - raising inflationary expectations without scaring households into cutting back consumption.

-Having eased monetary policy less than four months ago, the BOJ is set to maintain its "quantitative and qualitative easing" (QQE) stimulus that aims to hit 2 percent inflation by printing money at an annual pace of 80 trillion yen ($672 billion).
+Having eased monetary policy less than four months ago, the BOJ is set to maintain its "quantitative and qualitative easing" (QQE) stimulus that aims to hit 2 percent inflation by printing money at an annual pace of 80 trillion yen (437 billion pounds).

 But that is as far as the optimism goes.
 A number of BOJ officials, including some on the nine-member board, are concerned about the slow recovery in consumer sentiment, hit by last year's sales tax hike and rising import costs from a weak yen.